Watts-College/cpp-526-fall-2022/schedule.md

 * What is RStudio?
 * Executing and scripting commands
-* Point-and-click and keyboard shorcuts
+* Point-and-click and keyboard shortcuts
 * Major interface components and features

 <br>